 When you are looking at your body language, some things to pay attention to are:

 Where to look?

-Are you looking at your audience?
-Or are you one of the speakers who has a tendency to look behind you at the screen?
+Are you looking towards your audience?
+Or are you one of those speakers who have a tendency to look behind you at the screen?
 Are you giving your entire audience the attention and not just a happy few?

 Happy vs sad